Marciac

 Marciac (/ˈmɑːrsiæk/, [maʁsjak], [maɾˈsjak]) is a commune in the Gers department, Occitania, southwestern France.
 It is known for its annual international festival Jazz in Marciac, which runs for a fortnight every summer.

 Geography

 History

 The name of this Bastide was received by the King of France's representative, seneschal Guichard de Marciac.
 The abbot of the monastery of La Case Dieu and the count of Pardiac had invited Guichard de Marciac with the hope he would ensure a safe place for Marciac's citizens and guarantee the prosperity of the city for years to come.

-In 2008, during the financial crisis of 2007–2008, a team from Marciac won the 'best baguette' category in the French-hosted (but United States-sponsored) baking world cup, the Coupe du Monde de la Boulangerie.
+In 2008 a team from Marciac won the 'best baguette' category in the French-hosted (but United States-sponsored) baking world cup, the Coupe du Monde de la Boulangerie.

 Population

 Festivals

 A great emphasis is placed on jazz in the town, which is taught as a regular subject in local schools.
 The town itself is known for its annual Jazz in Marciac festival, held for a fortnight in August.
 A marquee ("le chapiteau") capable of seating 6,000 is erected on the rugby field, with concerts hosted there every night for the duration of the festival, and free music from 11:00 till 20:00 every day.
 Stalls selling a variety of related and non-related merchandise are erected in and around the centre of the village square, where free concerts are given during the day.
 Other musical events take place around the town at the same time, such as the "Atelier de Jazz".